Share This

 Two categories of membership

 In addition to standard membership, which offers the benefits described above, it is also possible to become an ‘associate member’.
-This membership category enables an organisation to participate in specific working groups.
+This membership category enables an organisation to participate in specific EPC working groups.
 However, it does not allow attendance and voting rights at the General Assembly.

 Membership criteria